-Flickr - the leading photo sharing site owned by Yahoo! - launched 'The People's Royal Wedding Album' (flickr.com/groups/peoplesroyalwedding) - a competition that aims to capture how the British public are marking the marriage of Prince William and Kate Middleton.
-And today the album is full of pictures of those celebrations including street parties, pets in royal regalia, cakes, novelty embroidery, jubilations on the Mall and the 'wedding free zone' pubs*.
+Flickr - the leading photo sharing site owned by Yahoo! - today launched ‘The People's Royal Wedding Album' (flickr.com/groups/peoplesroyalwedding) - a competition that aims to capture the people's take on the marriage of Prince William and Kate Middleton.

 Jennie Bond, Yahoo!'s Royal Wedding expert, commented "I remember the party atmosphere and feeling of celebration that swept the country in 1981 when Charles and Diana said ‘I do'.
-Thirty years on, Flickr's ‘People's Royal Wedding Album' has provided a snapshot of what the royal wedding means to the country and showcases all the different ways we choose to spend the day.."
+Thirty years on, Flickr's ‘People's Royal Wedding Album' will provide a snapshot of what a royal wedding means to the country and provides an amazing public album of all the different ways we choose to spend the day and the weekend."

-Whatever people have been doing and are doing over the weekend, Flickr's ‘People's Royal Wedding Album' wants to capture it all - and there's a £5000 ‘honeymoon' as a prize for the best snap.
+Whether it's celebrations down the pub, your pet in royal regalia, camped in a sleeping bag on the Mall or getting away from it all on a far away beach, Flickr's ‘People's Royal Wedding Album' wants to capture it all - and there's a £5000 ‘honeymoon' as a prize for the best snap.

-There is still time to enter, so if you have a photo of the Royal Wedding tat you've bought, the aftermath of partying across two long bank holiday weekends or your back garden barbeque entering it into ‘The People's Royal Wedding Album' on Flickr couldn't be easier:
+Entering the photo of the Royal Wedding tat you've bought, the aftermath of partying across two long bank holiday weekends or your back garden barbeque (weather permitting) into ‘The People's Royal Wedding Album' on Flickr couldn't be easier: